aikige/MailDist.rb/MailDist.md

 |-------|---|--------|
 |hoge@hoge.com|hogehoge|piyopiyo|

-if you are using *Range_ID* to specify from field.
+If you are using *Range_ID* to specify from field.
 This file needs *Range* field.

 |Address|UID|Password|Range|